top of page

 (Click here for the full article)

 Though they’re unsure what this means for us yet, it might be safe to assume that since plastic contains Xenoestrogens, a form of synthetic estrogen, which alters our normal hormone balances in both men and women and can cause a cascade of health problems such as impaired thyroid and estrogen dominance, it's probably nothing good.
-Add this to the fact that they also mix nanoparticles of glass and sand into the salt and it’s a wonder we are all still here.
+Add this to the fact that they mix nanoparticles of glass and sand into the salt and add chemicals to prevent caking.
+It’s a wonder we are all still here.

-Thankfully this is a simple issue to fix by switching your salt out, which I like to call The Salt Switch.
+Traditional table salt is laden with contaminants and additives.
+Thankfully this is a simple issue to fix by switching your salt to a healthier form, which I like to call The Salt Switch.
 This means you use organic Himalayan pink salt instead of regular table salt.
-Himalayan pink salt is pure salt, it does not contain glass or sand, and since the microplastics are being found mainly in sea salt, we’re safe in that area as well.
+Himalayan pink salt is pure salt mined from the earth.
+It does not contain glass or sand, and since microplastics are being found primarily in sea salt, we’re safe in that area as well.

 The switch is not hard and you will find yourself using less salt because Himalayan pink salt is real salt, so you won’t need to use as much to achieve the same saltiness.
 It’s incredible how much flavor salt has when it’s all salt and not two-thirds glass and sand.